Kavya25007/Kavya-s-Waste-Classifier/README.md

 ## 📌 Overview
 This project demonstrates how to build an AI-based image classification model using Azure Custom Vision to classify waste into two categories: **Recyclable** and **Non-Recyclable**.

+---

 ## 🎯 Objective
 To develop a machine learning model that can automatically identify and classify waste images, helping in efficient waste management and environmental sustainability.

 ---

 ## 🛠️ Tools & Technologies Used
 - Microsoft Azure
 - Azure Custom Vision
 - Image Dataset (Recyclable & Non-Recyclable Waste)
-- Web-based Custom Vision Studio
+- Custom Vision Studio

 ---

 ## ⚙️ Project Workflow
 1. Created a Custom Vision resource in Azure Portal
 2. Opened Custom Vision Studio
 3. Created a new Classification Project
 4. Uploaded images for:
    - Recyclable waste
    - Non-Recyclable waste
 5. Tagged images accordingly
 6. Trained the model using Quick Training